Functional Regression on Manifold with Contamination: Theoretical Properties

-where $\mathbf{u}_{k}\in\iota_{\ast}\txm$, $\mathbf{u}_{k}^{\perp}\perp\iota_{\ast}\txm$, and $\|\mathbf{u}_{k}\|_{\ltwo}=\|\mathbf{u}_{k}^{\perp}\|_{\ltwo}=1$. \end{enumerate} \end{theorem} In light of Theorem \ref{lem:bound-tangent-estimation}.\ref{thm:a}, we shall from now on present the subsequent results by conditioning on the event $\hat{d}=d$, and the right panel of Figure \ref{fig:illustration} provides a geometric illustration of equation \eqref{eq:rate-of-tangent-vector} for the case $d=2$. \lincomment{Note that, although the curvature at $x$ does not appear in the asymptotic rates in \eqref{eq:rate-of-tangent-vector}, it does play a role as a constant that is absorbed into the $\Op$ terms.
-The intuition is that, no matter how large the curvature is at $x$, as long as it is fixed and bounded away from infinity, the $\ltwo$ distance can serve as a good approximation to the metric (distance) of objects on the manifold $\manifold$, provided that the distance of these objects is sufficiently small; e.g., Lemma A.2.3 of \citet{Cheng2013}.
-In practice, it is usually more difficult to estimate the tangent structure at a point with larger curvature.} We are ready to state the results on the estimated regression functional.
-Recall that $\hat{g}(x)$ in (\ref{eq:estimate-gx}) is obtained by applying local linear smoother on the coordinates of contaminated predictors within the estimated tangent space at $x$.
-It is well known that local linear estimator does not suffer from boundary effects, i.e., the first order behavior of the estimator at the boundary is the same as in the interior \citep{Fan1992}.
-However, the contamination on predictor has different impact, and we shall address the interior and boundary cases separately.
-Denote $\observed=\{(X_{1},\hat{X}_{1}),(X_{2},\hat{X}_{2}),\ldots,(X_{n},\hat{X}_{n})\}$ and $\manifold_{h}=\{x\in\manifold:\inf_{y\in\partial\manifold}\mathfrak{d}(x,y)\leq h\}$, where $\partial\manifold$ denotes the boundary of $\manifold$ and $\mathfrak{d}(\cdot, \cdot)$ denotes the distance function on $\manifold$.
-For points sufficiently far away from the boundary of $\manifold$, we have the following result about the conditional mean square errors (MSE) of the estimate $\hat{g}(x)$.
+where ${u}_{k}\in\txm$, ${u}_{k}^{\perp}\perp\txm$, and $\|{u}_{k}\|_{\ltwo}=\|{u}_{k}^{\perp}\|_{\ltwo}=1$. \end{enumerate} \end{theorem} In light of Theorem \ref{lem:bound-tangent-estimation}\ref{thm:a}, we shall from now on present the subsequent results by conditioning on the event $\hat{d}=d$.
+For part (b) that is illustrated in the right panel of Figure \ref{fig:illustration}, the condition $h_{pca} \asympgt m^{-\beta+\epsilon}$ suggests that $h_{pca}$ shall be larger than the contamination by an arbitrarily small polynomial order of $m$.
+This is required to ensure that the discrepancy between the estimated local neighborhood $\hat{N}_{\ltwo}(h_{pca},x)$ and the uncontaminated neighborhood $\mathcal{N}_{\ltwo}(h_{pca},x)=\{X_i:\|x-X_i\|_{\ltwo}<h_{pca},i=1,\ldots,n\}$ is asymptotically negligible, suggested by Lemma 8 in Supplementary Material.
+The curvature at $x$ is a constant that is absorbed into the $\Op$ terms, and thus does not influence the asymptotic rate.
+However, practically it is often more difficult to estimate the tangent structure at a point with larger curvature.}

+We are ready to state the results on the estimated regression functional.
+Recall that $\hat{g}(x)$ in (\ref{eq:estimate-gx}) is obtained by applying the local linear smoother to the coordinates of contaminated predictors within the estimated tangent space at $x$.
+It is well known that the local linear estimator does not suffer from boundary effects, i.e., the first order behavior of the estimator on the boundary is the same as in the interior \citep{Fan1992}.
+However, the contamination of the predictor has different impact, and we shall address the interior and boundary cases separately.
+Denote $\observed=\{(X_{1},\hat{X}_{1}),\ldots,(X_{n},\hat{X}_{n})\}$ and $\manifold_{h}=\{x\in\manifold:\inf_{y\in\partial\manifold}\mathfrak{d}(x,y)\leq h\}$, where $\partial\manifold$ denotes the boundary of $\manifold$ and $\mathfrak{d}(\cdot, \cdot)$ denotes the distance function on $\manifold$.
+For points sufficiently far away from the boundary of $\manifold$, we have the following result about the convergence rate of the estimator $\hat{g}(x)$.